AlMonther9/Fav-Movies-And-TV-Shows-App/README.md

-# Favorite Movies & TV Shows Web Application
+# CyberLib - Digital Entertainment Collection

-A full-stack web application that allows users to manage their favorite movies and TV shows with CRUD operations, infinite scrolling, and a modern responsive UI.
+A full-stack web application that allows users to manage their favorite movies and TV shows with CRUD operations, infinite scrolling, and a modern cyberpunk-themed responsive UI.

 ## Features

 ### Core Features

+- ✅ **Personal Collection**: Build your own digital library of favorite movies and TV shows
+- ✅ **Starter Collection**: New users get a curated collection of cyberpunk classics to start with
 - ✅ **Add New Entry**: Add movies/TV shows with detailed information
 - ✅ **Display Entries**: View all entries in a responsive table format
 - ✅ **Infinite Scroll**: Automatically load more entries as you scroll